nhantrichuyenanh/rblxstudio/md.Lua Learning/ManyWaysToCreateARainbowEffect.md

 ## ◎ Less ideal examples (interpolation approaches)

-If you watch any YouTube tutorials, read any DevForum posts, or ask popular LLMs like ChatGPT, the most common solution you will find is the **time-based hue**, with some minor variations.
-In the Toolbox, however, they tend to be RGB-based and much more verbose.
+If you watch any YouTube tutorials, read any DevForum posts, or ask popular LLMs like ChatGPT, the most common solution you'll find is the **time-based hue**, with some minor variations.
+In the Toolbox, however, rainbow effects tend to be RGB-based and much more verbose.

 ##### ○ Tweened color sequence
 ```